Anuppatil32/Photostudio_css_project/README.md

 # Photostudio_css_project
-This is only a html,css project
+This is only a html,css project.